BadrTechie/BadrTechie/README.md

 * Built a RAG pipeline with 2,345 semantic chunks and embeddings prepared for retrieval.
 * Worked with FastAPI, PostgreSQL, Milvus, BGE-M3 embeddings, and document ingestion pipelines.
 * Developed AI systems involving fraud detection, semantic search, telemetry analysis, and automated insight generation.
+* Focused on turning complex business problems into practical AI tools that people can actually use.

 ⸻

 Current Work

-AI Knowledge Platform — Sogetrel
+AI Knowledge Platform — Sogetrel / AXE Value

 Building an internal AI-powered knowledge platform for the FDE department, designed to transform operational documentation into structured, searchable, and reliable business knowledge.